ZBD API is migrating the terminology from ZBD Gamertags to ZBD Usernames. There are no breaking changes to you as a developer.

 Once a payment is made and the Charge settles, the ZBD User will receive a Push Notification alerting them they’ve been sent some Bitcoin.

-Multiplayer Commerce through ZBD Username Charges
+Multiplayer Commerce through ZBD Gamertag Charges

 Think of yourself, the Developer, as the Orchestrator of payments.